VinnyBabuManjaly/copyright-action/README.md

 Github Action for automatically inserting copyright notice to the configured directories in a repository and creates a pull request for the same.

+Additionally, if the copyright notice is already present in a file/files in configured directories, the action is skipped without modifying the file content.
+Also, for the empty files the action is skipped.
+And if a wrong directory is specified in the parameters or no files are found in the specified directory, warning message is displayed in the logs.

 ## Usage

 Basic: